Bestaford/bstorage/README.md

 # bStorage

-bStorage is a Telegram bot for storing and searching media files such as photos and videos.
+bStorage is a Telegram bot for storing and inline search of your media files such as photos and videos.